 In order to protect public and private property the primary dune should provide as continuous and as unbroken a barrier for the entire length of North Nantasket Beach as is possible given that controlled and managed access points must be maintained by the Town through the application to, and subsequent issuance of, a valid Order of Conditions by the Hull Conservation Commission.
 Such Orders of Conditions for managed access points may be issued for a period not to exceed three years.
 While the beach and primary dune provide protection to public and private property, the beach affords recreational uses to all.
-Accordingly, the Town of Hull has a vital interest in the continued protection and maintenance of the Beach and Primary Dune Area and may perform annual routine preservation and has the right and responsibility to cause their restoration in the event of damage or destruction.
+Piping plovers (Charadrius melodus), which is a state and federal protected species, were discovered nesting on the beach on June 21, 2014.
+Nantasket Beach also serves as an important staging area for migratory shorebirds, such as semipalmated plovers (Charadrius semipalmatus), sanderlings (Calidris alba), dowitchers (Limnodromus spp) and more.